DataBiosphere/leonardo/README.md

 Swagger API documentation: https://notebooks.firecloud.org/

-## Project status
-This project is under active development.
-It is not yet ready for independent production deployment.
-See the [roadmap](https://github.com/DataBiosphere/leonardo/wiki#roadmap) section of the wiki for details.

 ## Configurability

 Documentation on how to configure Leo is Coming Soon™.
 Until then, a brief overview: there are two points at which Leonardo is pluggable.